Blessed is he who comes in the name of the Lord! We bless you from the house of the Lord. – Psalm 118: 26

 He is also called to bring Salvation with Him, as Jesus enters the city of Jerusalem He literally was bringing with Him, the salvation of His people as He enters the city.
 Later that week He was going to go through the suffering God ordained for Him, being caught, being falsely accused, convicted, crucified, and resurrected on the third day.
 This was His ultimate purpose to enter the city on the Donkey.
 It was historical, it was dramatic.
 Without His Disciple or Israelite knowing it, He was entering in the battle field as King to confront their enemies and bring salvation to His people.
 In that sense Jesus Christ is the salvation and righteousness of God that came into the world, as Paul affirms in 1 Cor 1: 30.

 We see this King as humble, unlike any king of this world this King who came was humble, riding a donkey, this was indicative of the fact that Jesus had not entered the city with boasting.
 He did not abuse His power rather humbled Himself to the point of death, even the death of the cross, Philippians 2: 6-11.
 Though He was God, though He was King He humbled Himself to the point of death.
 Right from Jesus Christ’s birth to His death, He remained humble.
 For the suffering He was required to endure, boasting had no place.
-What other point we can take from this is that Jesus Christ is inherently humble.
+The other point we can take from this is that Jesus Christ is inherently humble.
 The three persons of the Trinity is humble.
 When they boast, they boast in the other persons of the Trinity.
 Jesus took pride in the Father, He is jealous of His Father and everything that belongs to His Father, so was He prideful of the Holy Spirit, that He called the Holy Spirit as another comforted.
 He equaled the Holy Spirit with Him and the Father.
 He also proclaimed that blasphemy against the Holy Spirit is an unpardonable sin, He couldn’t stand anyone blaspheming against the Holy Spirit, Matthew 12: 31 that was the boasting that He had concerning the Father and the Holy Spirit.
 There is no boasting in Him of Himself.

 Next we see the King speaking peace to the nation, the message of the Gospel.
 Repenting and believing in Jesus Christ as Lord and Savior is a message of peace.
 It is not about having peace in your heart from the worries of the world, but it is about making peace with God.
 Message of the Gospel is the message of the peace God makes with man.
 World looks for peace everywhere else but the Gospel, but true peace comes from the Gospel of peace.
-Jesus tells to His disciples that His peace He is leaving with them and this peace is not like the peace that world gives, John 14: 27.
-Some more verse that suggest the Gospel that Jesus gave is the message of peace, Romans 5: 1, Colossians 3: 15, Ephesians 6: 15.
+Jesus tells to His disciples that His peace He is leaving with them and this peace is not like the peace that the world gives, John 14: 27.
+Some more verses which suggests that the Gospel Jesus gave is the message of peace, Romans 5: 1, Colossians 3: 15, Ephesians 6: 15.

 Lastly, we see this King as Sovereign, His rule shall be from sea to sea, and from the River to the ends of the earth.
 Which means there will be no end to His dominion.
 This King is the sovereign one over everything.
-Jesus Christ, in the same chapter where this prophesy is realized, Jesus tells that the hour has come when the throne of every ruler of this world will be over thrown, a new dominion will be established and when Jesus is lifted up on the cross, He will draw everyone to Him, John 12: 31-32.
+Jesus Christ, in the same chapter where this prophesy is realized, tells that the hour has come when the throne of every ruler of this world will be over thrown, a new dominion will be established and when Jesus is lifted up on the cross, He will draw everyone to Him, John 12: 31-32.
 Jesus knew the words of Zechariah is getting fulfilled at that point and the hour was near for Him to receive all the dominion, thus He utters this words to His disciples.
 Paul also reiterates it in Philippians 2: 9 Therefore God has highly exalted him and bestowed on him the name that is above every name, 10 so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
-Here Paul begins the verse with therefore, which means because what happens in the preceding verses, God exalts Jesus Christ.
-As looked before, the preceding verses talks about suffering of Jesus Christ on the Cross.
+Here Paul begins the verse with therefore, which means because of what happens in the preceding verses, God exalts Jesus Christ.
+As looked at it before, the preceding verses talks about suffering of Jesus Christ on the Cross.

 b) Response of People: We see two kinds of responses to Zechariah’s prophetical words when it was realized by Jesus in John 12.
 We read that God tells the daughters of Zion and daughters of Jerusalem to ‘greatly rejoice’ because their King is coming to them.
-But when Jesus Christ entered in the city with the Donkey we can see two types of responses.
+But when Jesus Christ entered the city with the Donkey we can see two types of responses.
 One is positive and another is negative.
-We can see the positive response in details from Matthew 21: 8-10
+We can see the positive response in detail from Matthew 21: 8-10

 8 Most of the crowd spread their cloaks on the road, and others cut branches from the trees and spread them on the road.